-- To provide a range of fostering placements to meet the need of young people and children to include emergency and planned short break, bridging, short term, long term and permanent placements for children and young people aged 0 to 17 (including siblings).
+- To provide a range of fostering placements to meet the need of young people children to include single child and sibling emergency and planned short break, bridging, short term, long term and permanent placements for children and young people aged 0 to 17.
 We facilitate child / children and parent placements with parents under and over 18 years of age.

-- To recruit a modest number of foster carers so that we can manage, supervise and monitor their work in order to ensure that the service they provide to the children and young people is of the highest quality.
+- To recruit a modest number of foster carers, to manage, supervise and monitor their work in order to ensure that the care they provide to the children and young people is of the highest quality.

-- We aim to recruit foster carers to meet the need for short break, short term, long term and permanent for children and young people aged 0 to 17 (including siblings).
+- We aim to recruit foster carers to meet the need for single child and sibling short break, short term, long term and permanent placements for children and young people aged 0 to 17.
 We also recruit carers that can facilitate child / children and parent placements.

 - To provide an honest and attractive recruitment strategy to encourage and foster the interest of a wide range of carers in terms of ethnicity, culture, sexuality and religions in our society.